Planning Reliable and Resilient Grid Interconnections in the Context of Load Growth, DER Integration and Extreme Weather Events

 We believe there is significant differences in the timeframes associated with planning.
 Grid operators design and build the infrastructure for 40 years or more, whereas some digital technologies progress and reach technological maturity in a matter of months, and customer behavior can change rapidly.
 For instance, the number of self-consumers in France has tripled in the last two years, exceeding 300,000, and the grid operator has updated its voltage plan to consider the dynamic integration of additional renewable energies.

 Reliability sometimes requires redundancy, which can result in increased costs.
-We believe that there is a balance to be achieved between reliability and affordability, and that the grid operator can act as a trusted party to manage grid reliability for all on a large scale in a sustainable, affordable and cost-effective manner.
+We believe that there is a balance to be achieved between reliability and affordability, and that grid operators can act as trusted parties to manage grid reliability for all on a large scale in asustainable, affordable and cost-effective manner.

-For instance, the grid operator works closely with stakeholders from the electricity industry, including producers, consumers and prosumers, as well as regulatory authorities, to define requirements for electrical equipment interconnected to the grid.
+For instance, grid operators work closely with stakeholders from the electricity industry, including producers, consumers and prosumers, as well as regulatory authorities, to define requirements for electrical equipment interconnected to the grid.
 We will see how laboratory and field tests are important for ensuring that interconnected equipment is safe and will not cause major disturbances for other consumers interconnected to the grid.
 Occasionally, field testing campaigns may be necessary to ensure compliance with the set requirements.

-Reliability and resiliency necessitate observability, automation, command and control to monitor grid assets and their status.
-The grid system operator needs information and data to operate the grid, perform predictive maintenance and restore power as soon as possible after an outage.
+Reliability and resiliency necessitate observability, automation, command and control tomonitor grid assets and their status.
+Grid system operators need information and data to operate the grid, perform predictive maintenance and restore power as soon as possible after an outage.
 Therefore, the information and communication technologies that grid operators rely on must also be secure, reliable and resilient.
-Additionally, the grid operator must share information with customers, regulators and local authorities in a fast-paced environment where people want to know what is happening and when power will be restored.
+Additionally, grid operators must share information with customers, regulators and local authorities in a fast-paced environment where people want to know what is happening and when power will be restored.

 We propose to share some experiences and practices regarding how these challenges are addressed in France.
 We look forward to discussing these topics further with the audience.